 Thermoplastic Polyolefin (TPO) Membrane

-TPO is another excellent membrane option.
+TPO is another excellent membrane option for tiny house roofing.
 It's a heat-weldable plastic that lasts 10-20 years.
 TPO sheets are energy efficient and resistant to punctures, tears, and chemicals.
 However, TPO installation typically requires professional roofers and hot-air welding equipment to seal the seams.
 So, while materials may be comparable in cost to EPDM, labor fees will likely be higher.

 Coating Elastomeric Membranes